-- Amendments to IFRS 9 Financial Instruments, IAS 39 Financial Instruments: Recognition and Disclosure, IFRS 7 Financial Instruments: Disclosure, IFRS 4 Insurance Contracts and IFRS 16 Leasing Related to Phase 2 of the Basic Interest Rate Reform (effective for annual periods beginning from 1 January 2021, not adopted by the EC).
-The changes in the standards related to Phase 2 of the reform of the basic interest rates provide mainly two practical reliefs: a) in determining and estimating changes in agreed cash flows from financial assets and liabilities and leasing liabilities - the changes in the basic interest rates are reported through updating the effective interest rate; and (b) in accounting for hedging relationships, allowing a change (revision) in the determination of the hedging relationship and the valuation of the hedged item based on cash flows, due to and as a result of the replacement of the applied base interest rates with other alternatives.
+• Amendments to IFRS 9 "Financial Instruments", IAS 39 "Financial Instruments: Recognition and Disclosure", IFRS 7 "Financial Instruments: Disclosure", IFRS 4 "Insurance Contracts", and IFRS 16 "Leases" related to Phase 2 of the Interest Rate Benchmark Reform (in force for annual periods beginning on or after 1 January 2021, not endorsed by EC).
+The amendments to the standards related to Phase 2 of the Interest Rate Benchmark Reform constitute mainly two practical expedients: a) in identification and measurement of modification of contractual cash flows from financial assets, financial liabilities, and lease liabilities - the modifications to the interest rate benchmarks are accounted for by updating the effective interest rate; and b) in hedge accounting - by permitting an amendment (revision) in the identification of the hedging relationship and the measurement of the hedged item based on cash flows, due to and resulting from the substitution of the interest rate benchmarks applied with other alternatives.
 The amendments are applied retrospectively.
-Earlier application is allowed. - Amendments to IFRS 4 Insurance Contracts (effective for annual periods from 1 January 2021, adopted by the EC).
-The amendments entitle entities primarily engaged in insurance business to defer the effective date of IFRS 9 Financial Instruments from 1 January 2021 to 1 January 2023, instead these entities may continue to apply IAS 39 Financial Instruments: Recognition and evaluation.
-The purpose of the amendment is to harmonize the effective date of IFRS 9 with the new IFRS 17 in order to overcome the temporary accounting consequences of the different effective dates of the two standards.
-The amendment also introduces a temporary exemption from the specific requirements of IAS 28 Investments in Associates and Joint Ventures with respect to the implementation of a single policy for entities using the equity method under IAS 28.
-Such entities for annual periods beginning before 1 January 2023 have the right, but not the obligation, to maintain the relevant accounting policies applied by the associate or joint venture when using the equity method.
+Earlier application is permitted.

+- Amendments to IFRS 4 "Insurance Contracts" (in force for annual periods beginning on or after 1 January 2021, endorsed by EC).
+The amendments allow entities primarily engaged with insurance activities, to defer the date of initial application of IFRS 9 "Financial Instruments" by two years, from 1 January 2021 to 1 January 2023, and continue to apply IAS 39 "Financial Instruments: Recognition and Measurement".
+The aim of the amendment is to align the date of enforcement of IFRS 9 with the new IFRS 17 to overcome temporary accounting consequences from the different effective dates of the two standards.
+The amendment also introduces a temporary exemption from the requirements of IAS 28 "Investments in Associates and Joint Ventures", with respect to the application of a uniform policy for entities using the equity method under IAS 28.
+For annual periods beginning before 1 January 2023, such entities are allowed, but not obliged, to retain the respective accounting policy applied by the associate or joint venture when using the equity method. - Amendments to IAS 1 "Presentation of Financial Statements" and IAS 8 "Accounting Policies, Changes in Accounting Estimates and Errors" (in force for annual periods beginning on or after 1 January 2023 not endorsed by EC). - Amendments to IAS 8 "Accounting Policies, Changes in Accounting Estimates and Errors" (in force for annual periods beginning on or after 1 January 2023 not endorsed by EC). - Proposed amendments to IFRS 16 "Leases" lease discounts in the context of COVID-19 after 30 June 2021 (in force for annual periods beginning on 1 April 2021, nor endorsed by EC).

-The separate financial statements of the company have been prepared on the historical cost basis except for property, plant and equipment, investment property and financial assets in the form of equity investments through other comprehensive income, which have been estimated on the basis of revaluation or revaluation. fair value.
+The separate financial statements of the Company have been prepared on a historical cost basis except for property, plant and equipment, investment property and financial assets constituting equity investments through other comprehensive income, which are measured at revalued amount and respectively, at fair value.

-The Company maintains its accounting records in Bulgarian Lev (BGN), which it accepts as its reporting currency for presentation.
-The data in the separate financial statements and the notes thereto are presented in thousands of BGN, unless otherwise stated.
+The Company keeps its accounting books in Bulgarian Levs (BGN), which is accepted as being its presentation currency.
+The data in the separate financial statements and the notes thereto is presented in thousand Bulgarian Levs (BGN'000) except where it is explicitly stated otherwise.